Gustavo Gutiérrez: Las Casas Institute and move to United States

+After facing criticism for his work (including from Cardinal Juan Luis Cipriani Thorne, the Archbishop of Lima), Gutiérrez left Peru and joined the Dominican Order near the turn of the millennium, taking a teaching post at the University of Notre Dame in the United States.
+There, he held the John Cardinal O'Hara Professorship of Theology.
+He later taught at the University of Michigan, Harvard, Cambridge, UC Berkeley, and University of Montréal and other schools.

 Writings on the option for the poor

-Gutiérrez calls for understanding the reality of the poor.
-Being poor is not simply lacking the economic resources for development.
-On the contrary, Gutiérrez understands poverty as "a way of living, of thinking, of loving, of praying, of believing and waiting, of spending free time, of fighting for life."
-On the other hand, the Dominican emphasizes that poverty is the result of flawed social institutions.
-While many theologians oversimplify poverty's social roots, for Gutiérrez the origin of poverty is much more complex.
+Gutiérrez called for understanding the reality of the poor, and contended that being poor is not simply lacking the economic resources for development.
+On the contrary, Gutiérrez understood poverty as "a way of living, of thinking, of loving, of praying, of believing and waiting, of spending free time, of fighting for life."
+He simultaneously emphasized that poverty is the result of flawed social institutions.
+While many theologians oversimplify poverty's social roots, for Gutiérrez the origin of poverty was considerably more complex.
 In Latin America, it originates from the times of the conquest and to that is added several political, geographical, and personal factors.

 The proclamation of the gospel in the midst of the unjust situation in Latin America leads to a praxis based on principles derived from the word of God.
-In the article Theology and Poverty, Gutiérrez recalls that this option should lead to three well-defined actions, with the preferential option for the poor unfolding as a fundamental axis of the Christian life on three levels:
+In the article "Theology and Poverty", Gutiérrez recalled that this option should lead to three well-defined actions, with the preferential option for the poor unfolding as a fundamental axis of the Christian life on three levels: